-This is a follow-up study to Rees, 2013 with Congolese war refugees in which members of the control group from the original study learned the TM technique.
-The Posttraumatic Stress Disorder Checklist-Civilian (PCL-C) was administered to non-matched wait-list controls three times over a 90-day period.
-Within 8 days of the third baseline measure from the Rees 2013 study, 11 refugees were taught TM, then re-tested 10 days and 30 days after instruction.
-Average PCL scores dropped 29.9 points from 77.9 to through the Transcendental Meditation Technique
+This is a follow-up study to Rees, 2013 with Congolese war refugees in which members of the control group from the original study learned TM.
+The Posttraumatic Stress Disorder Checklist- Civilian (PCL-C) was administered to nonmatched wait-list controls three times over a 90-day period.
+Within 8 days of the third baseline measure from the Rees 2013 study, 11 refugees were taught TM, then retested 10 days and 30 days after instruction.
+Average PCL scores dropped 29.9 points from 77.9 to 48.0 in 10 days, then dropped through the Transcendental Meditation Technique another 12.7 points to 35.3 at 30 days.
+Both the PTSD drops from baseline to 10 days (p < .001) and from 10 days to 30 days (p < .006) were statistically significant.
+Effect size at 10 days was high (d = 4.05).
+Many individuals report rapid relief from PTSD symptoms after learning TM.
+This study documents that TM practice can have a large effect on relief from symptoms in the first two weeks of learning.